daguen/who-let-the-docks-out/README.md

 ```

 Navigate to docker-folder and run the scripts. <br>
 Use autocomplet for container-names.
-Foldername or yaml-filename are exapted as arguments. <br>
+Foldername or yaml-filename are accepted as arguments. <br>
 Use no argument to list the possible arguments (and use the full list as arguments if possible)
 ```bash
 dockpull.sh